 Many of us, when children growing up in today's 1970's, listen to our father's old records.
 Mitch Miller, Linda Ronstadt, Herb Alpert - these three children and many others grew up listening to their father's old albums by The Child Molesters and Alberto Y Lost Trios Paranoias.
 But my childhood was different - I didn't just grow up listening to my father's old records - I BROKE my father's old records!
-And don't think I'm talkin' about "in the sack" either! (though I did break that record too - take it from me, if you wanna please your woman all nite long - develop a painful case of priapism!).
-No but all seriousness aside, I would step on my Dad's old records that I didn't like.
+I would step on the ones I didn't like.
 Break `em with my bare feet.
 Like an asshole.
 Luckily, I cut my foot on one and bled all over town, which stopped my destructive habit before it resulted in the loss of anything important, like Brenda Lee's "All Alone Am I."

 But one record that I never in a year would have even considered bustin' (along with The Choir's "It's Cold Outside/I'm Goin' Home," the Hogs' "Blues Theme/Loose Lip Sync Ship," the Nova Local's "Games/If You Only Had The Time," the Yardbirds' "Over Under Sideways Down/Jeff's Boogie," Electric Prunes' "I Had Too Much To Dream Last Night/Luvin'," Count Five's "Psychotic Reaction/They're Gonna Get You," and many other singles that I like to namedrop to demonstrate how cool my Dad was when he was young and didn't own any Melissa Etheridge CDs) was the 45 single of "Let It All Hang Out" by The Hombres.
 This catchy, nonsensical little anthem was one of my favorite songs in the world.
 Still is!
 Three happy little descending chords, a Texan rambling about nothing - how could a fellow have issues with something of that ilk?
 Impossible.
 Especially now that I'm older and understand that it's a parody of Dylan's "Subterranean Homesick Blues" lyrical style!
 I even have recordings of me at age 10 singing the song with Bryan Feeney, and some day those tapes will be worth millions of dollars, if not billions of cents.

 When you are an adult of financial means, circumstances often invite you to do things that you would never have considered doing as a child -- so it was that one day my Dad and I "switched places" and he had to go to Mrs. McDivitt's 5th grade class in my body while I went to work at the General Motors Doraville Plant and tried to figure out his crazy grownup world.
 I warmed up to his coworkers by doing a few childlike things that none of his co-workers had ever seen stodgy old Mr. Prindle do before (put dark sunglasses on and dance to "Soul Man" while lipsynching into a mop, invite the whole office to take a field trip to the biggest toystore on earth, pick up 15 prostitutes and ball them over my desk, throw a spitball at Old Man McGillicudy), then went on the Internet circa 1983 to see what I, as a grownup, could order on ebay circa 1983.
 "Holy cow!," I pondered.
 "The Hombres did a whole album?
 A whole album of classics like 'Let It All Hang Out?'
 This I gotta hear!
 I'll just use Dad's credit card to pay the $1000 BUY IT NOW circa 1983 total!
 That way, it'll be free and we'll never have to pay it back!"
 45 minutes later, it arrived on my doorstep.
-Dad (in my body) was still at school trying to figure out why all the little girls and half of the little boys were trying to give him their lunch money for an "Around The World," so I put on his robe, poured a glass of brandy, puffed on his favorite pipe (boy!
+Dad (in my body) was still at school, so I put on his robe, poured a glass of brandy, puffed on his favorite pipe (boy!
 Did I cough!) and listened to the LP.

 Wow!
 It was good!
 This band was no one-trick pony.
 Only two or three other songs could be considered "comedy" in the manner of "Let It All Hang Out," and those only because they were by all appearances calculated attempts to follow up that hit single with like material.
 There was "Am I High," an obvious as HELL drug song whose title is a "double-entendre" -- you see, the narrator is stuck at the top of a flagpole.
 The chorus: "Am I high?
 MAN AM I HIGH!"
 Then there was "Sorry 'Bout That," which wasn't so much a novelty song as a "fuck off" to an old girlfriend that for no reason at all features a kooky low gravelly voice stating the song title after each verse.
 Finally there's the most obvious attempt at a follow-up to "Let It All Hang Out" - the album closer "It's A Gas."
 Just like that song, it begins with nonsensical narration followed by a gross noise (the original has a Bronx cheer, this follow-up boasts a belch) and on into a stylistic Dylan parody.
 Which is a shame because it's hard to get past this stupid copycat crap to realize how great the song really is.
 Both the riff and the lyrics are much darker than "Let It All Hang Out," with a neat fast ascending guitar pick slide tied to lyrics like "Little kids play in the street while the butchers sell their parents spoiled meat."
 Not to bust your balls, Joe Pesci, but that's a far cry from "Saw a man walkin' upside down, my TV's on the blink!
 Made Galileo look like a boyscout - sorry 'bout that, let it all hang out."